jessegoodnoe/Ticketee/README.md

-These are the exercises from Rails 3 in Action.
-I worked through them as a part of the UW CP210 Rails course.
+This is the ticketee application from the Rails 3 In Action book.
+I'm working through the whole book chapter by chapter for the University of Washington Rails course.